 DiaSorin Molecular LLC manufactures and distributes molecular diagnostic products worldwide helping laboratories to streamline workflow and improve patient management.
-Our Simplexa® molecular menu includes kits for HSV-1 & HSV-2, Flu A/B & RSV, Group A Strep, C. difficile and our latest: SARS-CoV-2 Variants (RUO)*.
+Our Simplexa® molecular kits include HSV-1 & 2, Flu A/B & RSV, Bordetella, VZV, Group A Strep, GBS, C. difficile and our latest: SARS-CoV-2 Variants (RUO)*.
 Additionally ...See more See less

 As a startup, Illumina aspired to transform human health.
 Our initial products enabled researchers to explore DNA at an entirely new scale, helping them create the first map of gene variations associated with health, disease, and drug response.
 Every breakthrough opened up a new ...See more See less